 "I always say 'fat's where it’s at,' especially if weight loss is your goal," says Carolyn Brown, a registered dietitian.
 "I recommend one to two tablespoons of a healthy fat per meal.
 If this is coconut oil at one or two meals, great!"
 Jessica Cording, another registered dietitian, has had patients thrive on anywhere from zero to five tablespoons of coconut oil daily.

 But what about all of that saturated fat?

-Almost all of the fat in coconut oil is saturated, and one tablespoon contains 14 grams, pretty much supplying the amount of saturated fat the American Heart Association recommends people consume daily.
+Almost all of the fat in coconut oil (refined or unrefined) is saturated, and one tablespoon contains 14 grams, pretty much supplying the amount of saturated fat the American Heart Association recommends people consume daily.
 Dr. Frank Lipman points out that it's good saturated fat.
 "Coconut oil is a good saturated fat that has positive metabolic effects," he says.